DIY Pink Lemonade Sugar Scrub

 The lemon essential oil gives this scrub such a wonderful and clean lemon scent.
 Everyone wants this recipe as a gift!

-Tip: to get the most therapeutic benefit from your coconut oil, we recommend using non-fractionated coconut oil.
+Tip: to get the most therapeutic benefit from your coconut oil, I recommend using non-fractionated coconut oil (the solid, non-liquid variety.)

 How to Make A Sugar Scrub